Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

 ![eventual_consistency](/images/indepentent-microservice-databases.png)

 The point here is that asynchronous service integration is an architectural design decision that is **independent** of the specific communication mechanism used.
-In theory, message queues could be used in a *synchronous* service integration process where services are designed to deliver and wait for messages in a stateful way.
-This would be very poor architectural design but the point is clear, message queues are not more "asynchronous" than traditional RESTful HTTP calls at a service integration level.
+In theory, message queues could be used to *synchronously* integrate services where they are designed to deliver and wait for messages from a message queue in a stateful way.
+Ofcourse, that would be a really poor design.

 # Do you Agree?
 I hope this blog post has shed some light on some common misunderstandings when it comes to the RESTful HTTP Calls Vs Message Queue